 MS Symptoms Specific To Women

 There are various symptoms of MS that are common in both genders.
-However, some of these are gender-specific, i.e., unique to women, resulting from a different hormonal profile and issues linked to reproduction.
+However, some symptoms are gender-specific and unique to women due to hormonal differences and reproductive health issues.
 Some of these multiple sclerosis early symptoms in females include:

 Early signs of MS in women can be significantly affected by pregnancy.
 A lot of women see their symptoms lessen during pregnancy, especially in the second and third trimesters.
 The reason is believed to be in pregnancy hormones, which are immunosuppressive.